sahilyadav902/embedchain-bot/README.md

-# Getting started
+# embedchain-bot

-## Installation
+## Docker Setup

-- Create and activate the virtual environment.

-- Install the required packages.

-- Rename the sample.env to .env

-- Set your `OPENAI_API_KEY` in the .env file.
+- Open variables.env, and edit it to add your Open AI API Key.

 - Go to [https://discord.com/developers/applications/](https://discord.com/developers/applications/) and click on `New Application`.